dustinblackman/Championify/README.md

 Oh no not at all, that's the last thing you want to do.
 The best time to run Championify is 3-4 day after a major patch comes out.
 Only got to do it once.

-#### Why do you force auto updates?
+#### Why do you force auto updates of Championify?
 If something was to change on Riots end and Championify's item sets broke your client or completely screwed up one of your games, you'd be pretty pissed right?
 I know I would be.
-This is just one method to make sure you run in to the least amount of problems possible, plus the update are under ~4MB anyway.
+This is just one method to make sure you run in to the least amount of problems possible, plus the updates are under ~8MB anyway.

+#### How to I auto update item sets?
+It's currently not supported but is planned!
+If you would like to try a bit of automation yourself you can try the [command line parameters](#clp)

 #### Why is my antivirus complaining about lolflavor?